yxuco/tibcobectx/README.md

 Install [Cody for VS Code](https://sourcegraph.com/cody), and configure the settings as described above.

-Open any TIBOE project in VS Code, and start Cody chat window.
+Open any TIBCO project in VS Code, and start Cody's chat window.
 Type a request:

 ```
-@rule:rdbms write rule that queries database using the sql statement and result concept uri specified in an event.
+@rule:rdbms write rule that queries database using the sql statement and result concept uri specified by an event.
 ```

 It should return a TIBCO BE rule that queries a database, and returns an event containing the resulting concepts.